microsoft/ignite-learning-paths-training-ops/ops40/demo-setup.md

 **Cosmos DB**

-Line 27, replace the Cosmos DB name with shopping cart Cosmos DB endpoint.
+On line 27, replace the Cosmos DB name with shopping cart Cosmos DB endpoint.
 You can get this value with the following AZ command.
 Select the `DocumentEndpoint` for the instance with a prefix of `https://ttshoppingdb`.

 ```
 $ az cosmosdb list -o table